Janvs: History

 Janvs began in 2004 with Matteo Barelli on vocals/guitar, Claudio Fogliato on bass, and Francesco La Rosa on drums.
 They released their debut album Nigredo on September 1, 2004, limited to a hand-numbered 88 total copies.
-Their next album didn't come until 2007, entitled Fvlgvres, the album is a concept album about "the shattering of human limits and condition, upon the longing and the temporary conquest of real moments of awareness and contact with the peaks of transcendence."
+Their next album did not come until 2007.
+Titled Fvlgvres, the album is a concept album about "the shattering of human limits and condition, upon the longing and the temporary conquest of real moments of awareness and contact with the peaks of transcendence".
 The band released a song called "Pietas I" on a sampler called B.M.I.A.
 Compilation.
 In 2008 the band's original drummer, Francesco, left the group.
-He has since been replaced by respected Italian drummer Massimo Altomare (m:A Fog), making Janvs one of the many musical projects he has become a part of.
+He was replaced by respected Italian drummer Massimo Altomare, making Janvs one of the many musical projects he became a part of.
 The band has also been covered in well-known metal magazines, such as Terrorizer (even having a controversy with each other) and Decibel.
 They have been described as being musically akin to bands such as Ulver.